 This concludes the first operation.
 From here the part would normally be transferred to a 2nd fixture where the inletting work is done.
 LRI further ushered this process into the modern age with the use of true 5 axis machining!
-We are the industry leader and exclusive when it comes to custom gunmaking with this technology.
-One setup, one push of the green “go” button.
+We are the industry leader when it comes to action blueprinting with this technology.

 The bolt body is automatically positioned to exact orientation for all of the follow-up operations.
 What this means: Pinholes and pocket features unique to this service are accurately located and machined.
-The risk of tolerance stacking and work holding errors are minimized tremendously because the part is physically positioned in one setup.
+The risk of tolerance stacking and work holding errors are eliminated because the part is physically positioned in one setup.

 We didn't stop there.
 A variety of companies are making the M16 type extractor for bolt action rifles.
 Within that community exists small, yet important differences.
 None are better than the other however, it does require one to be "on the ball" so that the appropriate program is loaded in the machine.
 This is a complication that leads to mistakes.
 Our solution; manufacture our own extractors in-house.

 The LRI M16 extractor is compatible with both .480 and .545 bolt face cartridges. .308 and Standard Magnum.
 We also offer a mini extractor for rifles chambered in 223, pictured below.

 The extractors are 100% machined from tool grade steel bar stock.
 NO sintered metal is used!
 The existing extractor design is quite good so we didn't make the effort to reinvent any wheels.
 That said, some small changes were made.
 The claw feature now has a .005" radius to mitigate abuse to the case rim.

 The outside radius is 3D surface machined rather than contoured.

 Once complete, they are shipped to an aerospace heat treatment facility in Seattle, WA.
 Seattle is noteworthy because of its heavy aerospace manufacturing presence.
 The high standards of that community ensure that you receive a reliable and predictable outcome from this product.